Zakarya Bergdich

-Zakarya Bergdich (زكرياء برݣديش; born 7 January 1989) is a professional footballer who plays as a left-back for Turkish club Erzurumspor.
+Zakarya Bergdich (زكرياء برݣديش; born 7 January 1989) is a professional footballer who plays as a left-back.
 Born in France, he represents Morocco at full international level, and played at the 2012 Summer Olympics.

 Club career

 Bergdich started his career at UJA Alfortville, and went on to represent RC Lens in his country.
 In 2013, he moved abroad, signing for Real Valladolid.

 On 23 July 2015, Bergdich joined Charlton from Valladolid for an undisclosed fee, signing a four-year deal.
 He scored his first goal for the club in a 4–1 League Cup win over Dagenham & Redbridge on 11 August 2015.

 On 28 August 2016, Bergdich returned to Spain, signing a one-year contract with Córdoba CF.